cognimbus/nimbus.docs/docs/source/setup.rst

    docker

+- Now create the agent just using the Linux regular installation procedure
-- Since systemd is not yet seamlessly supported (July 2023) you will need to stop the service
+- Since systemd is not yet seamlessly supported (July 2023) you will need to stop the nimbus service after installation completes

 .. code-block:: bash
    :linenos:

    sudo service nimbus stop

-and run manually the agent using
+- Then run the agent manually using

 .. code-block:: bash
    :linenos: